sjbiaga/kittens/nat-4-list/README.md

 Eval.unit >> tailRecMʹ(a) >>= { bsʹ => loop(tl, bs ::: bsʹ) }
 ```

-Now we can rewrite the sequence of `flatMap`s as a for-comprehension.
+Now we can rewrite the sequence of `flatMap`s as a `for`-comprehension.

 As to the natural transformations, in either direction, we can use `foldRight`, which is stack safe; but in the forward
 direction we already have the `toList` method: